algolia/docsearch-scraper/README.md

 ### Install Docsearch

+The DocSearch scraper is based on [Scrapy](https://scrapy.org), a famous python-based web scraper.
+Because it might need some JavaScript to render the pages it crawls, the scraper is also depending on [selenium](http://www.seleniumhq.org).

+To ease the setup process, a Docker container is provided to help you run the scraper.

+#### Environment

-- Install python
+- Install `python` & `pip`
   - `brew install python # will install pip`
   - `apt-get install python`
   - Or any other way
 - `git clone git@github.com:algolia/documentation-scraper.git`
 - `cd documentation-scraper`
 - `pip install --user -r requirements.txt`

+#### With docker

+- Build the underlying Docker image: `./docsearch docker:build`

+#### Without docker

 - Download geckodriver from https://github.com/mozilla/geckodriver/releases, extract it
-- rename the `geckodriver` executable to `wires` and make it accessible in the path
+- rename the `geckodriver` executable to `wires` and make it accessible in the `$PATH`
-- Depending on what you want to do you might also need to install **docker**, especially to run tests.

-### Set up DocSearch
+### Configure DocSearch

+You need to create an [Algolia account](https://www.algolia.com/users/sign_up) to get the `APPLICATION_ID` and (admin) `API_KEY` credentials the scraper will use to create the underlying indices.

-Create a file named `.env` file at the root of the project:
+Create a file named `.env` file at the root of the project containing the following keys:

 ```
 APPLICATION_ID=
 API_KEY=
 ```

-To have the APPLICATION_ID and API_KEY, you need to create an [Algolia account](https://www.algolia.com/users/sign_up).

-**You should be able to do everything** with the docsearch CLI tool:
+And run the CLI to see the available commands:

 ```sh
 $ ./docsearch